 Campus software licensing

-Three campus-wide software programs (Microsoft, Apple, Symantec) related to desktop computers are consolidated at The University of Montana.
+Several campus-wide software programs (Microsoft, Apple, Symantec) related to desktop computers are consolidated at The University of Montana.
 Under this consolidation, much of the commonly used software that campus departments had been purchasing directly from vendors using unit funds is available through central distribution without cost to departments.
 This consolidation was made possible through increased central funding plus specific annual commitments from Academic Affairs (faculty computer funds), the Student Computer Fee, and Student Affairs.
 In addition, the University has an agreement with Adobe through The Bookstore for purchasing Adobe products.

 - For Windows/PCs, the latest MS Windows client operating system (upgrade version only) and access to patches and updates.

 - For Windows/PCs and Macs, the current version of MS Office Professional.

 - For desktop and laptop computers, the core Client Access Licenses (CALs) to access MS Windows service applications, including Exchange e-mail.

 - This combination of software (called the "desktop package") is also available to faculty and staff in a Work-at-Home format through the UM Bookstore.
 Please note that the on-campus media may not be installed on home computers.
 (See Software for Home Computers section below for additional information.)

 - The basic agreement can be extended to include additional Microsoft software specifically requested by various departments, at extra cost to be paid by the departments.